-Vaccines against infections with human papillomavirus, Hepatitis A and Hepatitis B viruses
+Vaccines against infections with Human Papillomavirus (HPV), Hepatitis A and Hepatitis B viruses

 Gardasil vaccinations: human papillomavirus (HPV), cervical cancer and genital warts